niteshpandeyofficial/ML_Project/README.md

 10. Precip	Total-precipitation in the past hour (in inches).

 ## Screen shot
-Below are given some screen shot of this project.
+Below are some screen shot of runnable project.